 Many of Eltham Park’s early residents worked at Woolwich Arsenal or at other military establishments in the area and rented their homes at reasonable prices.
 From 1910 a tram service provided a direct link with Woolwich.

 The original Rochester Way came through the north of the district in 1932, and in the 1980s the estate was split more ruthlessly by the relief road (A2) that was cut alongside the railway line.
 The road also cut the neighbouring public park in two.
-Eltham Park North is the more picturesque part, while Eltham Park South is well endowed with sports and play areas.
+Eltham Park North is the more picturesque part, except when the blossom is out in Eltham Park South, as shown in the photo below.

 St Mary’s Catholic primary school moved from Eltham High Street to the Eltham Park House site on Glenure Road in September 1984.
 A portion of the land was sold for sheltered housing and a former staff accommodation block in the school grounds became a convent, and later a ‘house of formation’ for the Institute of Our Lady of Mercy.